jaga810/aws-amplify-social-network-app-workshop/content/30_mock/30_post_front_end/_index.en.md

 ```

 - Sign-out implementation uses the Auth module.
-- When sign-out is performed, `withAuthenticator` detects that it is no longer in the sign-in state and returns to the sign-in screen.
+- When sign-out is performed, `Authenticator` detects that it is no longer in the sign-in state and returns to the sign-in screen.

 ### AllPosts.js
 You create a UI for displaying all Posts.